MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Homebrew/Mech Parts.md

 > #### Chassis Rules
 > - **Eye of Heaven's Protector**: The first time each round the AGLA prime is attacked, if it has any melee weapons equipped it forces the attack to miss (regardless of any other rules that might cause the attack to hit).
 >  - **Release First Shackle**: At 41 or less SP the AGLA scores a 'Nailed-It' result on attack rolls on a 18-20.
 > - **Release Second Shackle**: At 20 or less SP the AGLA automatically succeeds on all heat checks.
-In addition it can move an additional range band every turn.
+In addition it can move an additional range band every turn, and any mechs or creatures within close range of the AGLA prime take 4SP damage when they start their turn.
 > - **Eerie**: This mech moves unnervingly, looks freaky, and is bound to attract attention.

 > [!chassis]